enricollen/Theatre-Seat-Booking-System/README.md

 5. Import
 6. Clean & Build Project
 7. Before launching the project, open the InScena folder (the project folder path you choose at point 4) and launch the "serverLog.bat" script
-8. Now you can go back to NetBeans and double tap on InScena in the left panel > doble tap the open the Source Packages > double tap on <default package>
+8. Now you can go back to NetBeans and double tap on InScena in the left panel > doble tap the open the Source Packages > double tap on 'default package'
 9. Scroll down till you find "InScena.java"
 10. Right click > Run
 11. Enjoy